docker-archive/deploykit/cmd/manager/README.md

 This means `infrakit group ...` command will work as usual.
 The manager expects a group plugin to be running prior to starting up and it functions as proxy for that group plugin:

-  + When user does a `infrakit group watch` or `infrakit group update`, the manager will persist the input configuration in the data store it was configured at startup time.
+  + When user does a `infrakit group commit`, the manager will persist the input configuration in the data store it was configured at startup time.
   + If the data store is configured with a backend that is shared or replicated across multiple instances of InfraKit ensemble (all the collaborating plugins), high availability can be